Jeong1223/Schoolwork/README.md

 > #### DATA SECURITY

-  **Data Security Audit Project:** An analysis  for physical, logical, and application security of data with testing plans
+  **Data Security Audit Project:** An analysis  for physical, logical, and application security of data with testing plans.
 <br><br>

 > #### ETHICS AND LAW IN DATA ANALYTICS